Beyond Christmas

 Ever heard of Yule, Saturnalia, Yalda, Tōji, the Dongzhi Festival (冬至), or Capac Raymi?

-They are just a few names from different cultures for the same magical time around the solstice — a moment when time seems to stand still, when the year holds its breath.
+They are just a few names from different cultures for the same magical time around the Winter Solstice — a moment when time seems to stand still, when the year holds its breath.

 Looking beyond our familiar traditions into other cultures — and into our own pagan roots — we find the same core truths appearing across Asia, Europe, and the Americas.
 Independent of geography, language, or belief system, humanity has always paid attention to this turning point of the year.